Skip to main content

 Creating a key

 Console → Keys & Limits → Create key.
-Set a name, budget, and any rate limits.
+Set a label, budget, and any rate limits.
 The key is shown once at creation — store it.

 REST API